 Warin Lab Contemporary’s distinctive commitment is to engage the global audience by addressing vital social issues through leading-edge curatorial projects.
-The space will work with artists and curators from around the world to create meaningful dialogues through works that provoke thought and stimulate action.
+The space works with artists and curators from around the world to create meaningful dialogues through works that provoke thought and stimulate action.

-To achieve the goal of engaging the audience at a profound level, the space will devote its focus to only one social issue per year.
-In 2021 and 2022, the theme is “Environment.”
-During the year, the art space will house art exhibitions by different artists who will explore environmental issues through their own perspectives and approaches.
+To achieve the goal of engaging the audience at a profound level, the space devotes its focus to only one social issue per year.
+Since its inception in 2021, the theme has solely been “Environment.”
+During the year, the art space houses art exhibitions by different artists who explore environmental and sustainability issues through their own perspectives and approaches.

 The subject of environment is a fitting one, as Warin Lab Contemporary is housed in the 100 year-old former residence of Dr. Boonsong Lekagul (1907-1992), the legendary Thai wildlife conservationist who singled handedly launched the conservation movement in Thailand.